liweinan/resteasy-spring-eap-integration/README.md

 # spring-integration-test #

-This is the project demonstrates how to deploy a project relied on springframework into JBoss AS7.
-First use maven to package it:
+This is a project demonstrates how to deploy a project into JBoss AS7.
+First is to package it with Maven command:

 	mvn package

+Then deploy it into AS7.
+After the WAR deployed, run the test from project directory:

+	mvn integration-test